jenkinsci/failedJobDeactivator-plugin/README.md

 ## Description

-This plugin searches jenkins jobs which havent's been built successfully for a longer time.
+This plugin searches jenkins jobs which haven't been built successfully for a longer time.
 Detected jobs can either get deactivated or deleted.
 The rules can be chosen by the admin using the build-failure-analyzer-Plugin.